Tonal languages are like music in the world of words. Imagine if how you said a word could completely change its meaning.

 Welcome to Bilingual Brains, where speakers juggle both tonal and non-tonal languages.
 Imagine switching between English and Cantonese—your brain has to adapt to two completely different systems of meaning.

-In one moment, you’re speaking English, where pitch conveys emotion or emphasis.
-The next, you’re speaking Cantonese, where pitch changes word meanings entirely.
+You’re speaking English in one moment, where pitch conveys emotion or emphasis.
+Next, you speak Cantonese, where the pitch changes word meanings entirely.
 It’s like having two modes for your voice, each with its own set of rules.

 Research shows that bilingual speakers of tonal and non-tonal languages often have enhanced cognitive flexibility.
 Their brains are like linguistic gymnasts, adept at switching between different modes of communication.